rpinsler/info-retrieval/README.md

 ### Applications ###

 #### Finding popular topics ####
-By sending a query (i.e. a year), the application can retrieve all titles from publications of that year and find the most popular topics.
+By sending a query (i.e. a year), the application can retrieve all titles from the paper published in that year and find the most popular topics.
 ```python
 from popular_topics import PopularTopics